 A final note about quality: recent closures of some for-profit colleges illustrate why it is so critical to choose an established university, ideally one that has a physical campus and a longstanding history of educational commitment.
 Taking all of these elements into consideration will help ensure that your degree will hold value over the years.

 As you research the different health informatics programs options, remind yourself that earning your master’s degree from a top university will help enhance your resume and make you more marketable to employers.
-The University of San Diego offers a 100% online Master of Science in Health Care Informatics that will prepare you for certification by HIMSS, ANCC, AHIMA or AMIA.
-To learn more about this 20-month, 100% online health informatics degree program that is offered through USD’s top-ranked Hahn School of Nursing and Health Science, speak with an admissions advisor today.
+The University of San Diego offers a Master of Science in Health Care Informatics that will prepare you for certification by HIMSS, ANCC or AMIA and also offers the flexibility to specialize in coursework focused on health data analytics or health care leadership.
+To learn more about this practical and flexible health informatics degree program that is available both on-campus in San Diego and 100% online, speak with an admissions advisor today.